-The Zoo's Chacoan peccaries can be found in the exhibit area between Eagle Island and The Station.
+The Zoo's Chacoan peccaries can be found in a large outdoor habitat between Eagle Island and The Station.

 Chacoan peccary have a bristly brown and grey coat, which helps them blend in and protects them from the thorny brush and succulents of their habitat.
 They have long ears and a large head with a large tough snout provides a keen sense of hearing and smell.
 The legs are relatively long and adapted for running, with dew claws only on the forelegs but the relatively small feet help the peccary to move around the thorny plants of their habitat.
 Nasal chambers and sinuses are well-developed, possibly an adaptation to the dusty conditions found during much of the year in the Chaco.

 Peccaries are distinguishable from pigs by having upper canines that are relatively small and point down, as opposed to the large, upper canines of pigs that curve upward and outward.
 Peccaries, like pigs, have four toes on the front foot, but pigs have four toes on the hind foot, while there are just two functional toes on the hind foot of peccaries.